-a flat awaiting renovation with a small garden
+a flat awaiting renovation with a small garden and its independent pavilion

 Châtellerault’s rich past can be read in its architectural history, from its Henri-IV bridge, constructed by Jacques-Androuet-du-Cerceau, to its 15th, 16th and 19th century mansion houses as well as its old “Manufacture d'Armes” or weapons factory, now transformed into a museum.
 René- Descartes’ town is now home to numerous high-tech companies, specialised notably in aeronautics and automobiles.